alidcastano/alidcastano-jekyll/_posts/thoughts/2015-12-28-BeHereNow.md

 ---

 My first attempt at letting go of attachment was an expensive one.
-I had finished reading, *[Be Here Now]()*, a book on spirituality and meditation.
-Which I started reading because it had a profound impact on Steve Jobs--and now, after finishing, on me as well.
+I had finished reading, *[Be Here Now]()*, a book on spirituality and meditation, which I started reading because it had a profound impact on Steve Jobs--and now, after finishing, on me as well.
 A feeling inside pressed upon me to be more conscious, less attached, more Zen.

 I wanted my life to immediately reflect this new mode of being.
 I decided to start by analyzing the place where I spend most of my time, my room.
 There's so much stuff in here I don't *need*, I thought.
 I should get rid of it.